Jack Kramer: Thoroughbred racing

 A fan of Thoroughbred racing, Kramer owned and raced a number of Thoroughbred horses.

 Early and personal life

 Kramer was the son of a blue-collar railroad worker for the Union Pacific railroad.
 As a boy he was a fine all-round athlete, particularly in basketball and tennis.
 When he was 13, the family moved to San Bernardino, California, and after seeing Ellsworth Vines, then the world's best player, play a match, Kramer decided to concentrate on tennis.

 In 1944, he married Gloria, and they had five sons: Bob, David, John, Michael and Ron.
 They lived in Bel Air, California.
-He invested in the Professional Tennis Tour, the Jack Kramer Tennis Club in Palos Verdes, CA., two Golf courses at the Los Serranos Country Club in Chino Hills, California, and racehorses.
+He invested in the Professional Tennis Tour, the Jack Kramer Tennis Club in Palos Verdes, California., two Golf courses at the Los Serranos Country Club in Chino Hills, California, and racehorses.
 Starting in 1948, the Jack Kramer Autograph tennis racket from Wilson Sporting Goods became the most popular selling racket of all time for over 35 years (Wilson Sporting Goods-1984).